What Were George Orwell’s Political Beliefs?

 Author Image

 By Rebecca ClaytonMA English, BA English LiteratureRebecca is a higher education professional and contributing writer living in London, United Kingdom.
 Her master’s thesis entitled ‘Disassembling the Myth of the Struggling Artist in George Orwell’s Keep the Aspidistra Flying’ was published in the Orwell Studies academic journal, the world’s leading journal on the life and works of George Orwell.
 She is deeply passionate about examining the role of the artist in society, both past and present.
-On her free time, she enjoys writing on her blog, cooking, reading, travelling, and gaming.
+On her free time, she enjoys cooking, reading, travelling, and gaming.